Sandboxie Plus 1.17.2 / Classic 5.72.2 – Free Isolation Tool

 Privacy-enhanced Sandboxes

-• By applying a preset rule collection, all locations potentially containing personal data can be protected.
+• By applying a preset rule collection, you can protect all locations that may contain personal data.
 Applications running in boxes with personal data protection will encounter an empty PC with no user data available.

 Compartment Mode